Vyral/base-template/_drafts/everyday-encinitas-best-pizza--brew.md

 {% include youtube.html %}

-Welcome back to Everyday Encinitas.
-This time, we’re checking out Best Pizza & Brew.
+<center>Welcome back to Everyday Encinitas.
+This time, we’re checking out Best Pizza & Brew.</center>

 Welcome to another episode of Everyday Encinitas, where, as always, our goal is to shine a spotlight on the local businesses that help our community thrive.
 This time, we’re meeting with Mitchell Millar from Best Pizza & Brew.